Learn what you need to know to set up a Maryland ABLE account and what your options mean

 Friends and family can also add money via gift contributions, but each account can only receive standard contributions from all sources up to a total of $18,000 per calendar year.

 Tracking your expenses

 While we don’t need to see your receipts for qualified disability expenses, the IRS might.
 So, in addition to tracking your spending in the online expense tracker, it’s best to keep documentation for your eligible purchases.

-Keep in mind: For all ABLE account funds that are spent on non-eligible expenses, you will have to pay taxes on the growth, plus a 10% penalty on those earnings.
-Also, keep in mind that any non-qualified withdrawals are considered income for that month and could count against your eligibility for SSI benefits or Medicaid.
+Keep in mind: For all ABLE account funds that are spent on non-eligible expenses, you will have to pay taxes on the earnings, plus a 10% penalty on those earnings.
+Also, keep in mind that any non-qualified withdrawals are considered to be income for that month and could count against your eligibility for Supplemental Security Income (SSI) benefits or Medicaid.

-Remember, if you or your beneficiary live outside of Maryland, you should consider before investing whether your state or your beneficiary's state offer state tax or other benefits for investing in its ABLE plan.
+Remember, if you or your beneficiary live outside of Maryland, you should consider whether your state or your beneficiary's state offer state tax or other benefits for saving and investing in its ABLE plan.